US, Europe plan vaccination schemes as second virus wave builds - RFI

 The number of daily infections in the Alpine nation of 8.8 million people grew from 1,000 in early October to 5,984 on Tuesday.

+In Europe, coronavirus cases topped 15 million Tuesday, while globally infections have surpassed 55 million with more than 1.3 million deaths, and experts caution the months ahead will be difficult and dangerous.

-Italy meanwhile said Tuesday it had inspected over 230 retirement and nursing homes and identified 37 with violations, shutting down four of them outright.
+Italy said it had inspected over 230 retirement and nursing homes and identified 37 with violations, shutting down four of them outright.

 The virus tore through the country's care homes during the first wave of the pandemic, with many residents dying before they could be hospitalised and without having been tested.